Self-care in Addiction Recovery

 Emotion-oriented coping styles like avoidance, self-blame, and suppression can increase the risk of addiction by encouraging emotional escape.
 Preventing addiction involves teaching self-management strategies such as mindfulness and healthy expression, while also strengthening family support through open communication and emotional validation.
 Community resources—like mental health services and peer networks—further support emotional resilience.
 Together, these strategies … Read more

 Changing from addiction to a purpose-driven mindset is due to brain changes in reward and decision-making pathways from personal challenges or hope.
-Family support and community resources like treatment, peer groups, and education are key in helping individuals pursue meaningful goals and sustain lasting recovery.
-From Addiction to Purpose: Rewiring the Mind for a Meaningful … Read more
+Family support and community resources, such as treatment, peer groups, and education, are key to helping individuals pursue meaningful goals and sustain lasting recovery.
+From Addiction to Purpose: Rewiring the Mind for a … Read more

 Substitution with another Addiction